puppetlabs-toy-chest/puppet-quest-guide/quests/puppetfile.md

-With your external modules specified in your Puppetfile, you used a pull request to add these changes to your upstream control repository and used the `puppet code deploy` command to deploy that repository to the master's production environment.
+With your external modules specified in your Puppetfile, you used a pull request to add these changes to your upstream control repository and used the `puppet code deploy` command to deploy that repository to the server's production environment.
 As part of the deploy process, Puppet's Code Manager parsed the Puppetfile and installed each listed module to the `/etc/puppetlabs/code/environments/production/modules` directory.